-3.9 Regulation 8(3)(a) of the PRSA Operational Regulations requires the default investment strategy to take into account the estimated outstanding duration until the contributor might be expected to receive benefits that are to be payable from the PRSA account.
-The written statement on the default investment strategy should comment on how this is to be managed.

-3.10 In practice, PRSA contributors will have considerable flexibility over the time at which the benefits are to be taken.
-It is reasonable, in the absence of any other information specific to the intentions of the individual contributor, or of any communication to contributors, to assume that benefits will be taken at the time the state retirement pension would commence.
+- 3.10 Regulation 8(3)(a) of the PRSA Operational Regulations requires the default investment strategy to take into account the estimated outstanding duration until the contributor might be expected to first receive benefits that are to be payable from the PRSA account.
+The written statement on the default investment strategy should comment on how this is to be managed. - 3.11 In practice, PRSA contributors will have considerable flexibility over the time at which the benefits are to be taken.
+It is reasonable, in the absence of any other information specific to the intentions of the individual contributor, or of any communication to contributors, to assume that benefits will be first taken at the time the state retirement pension would commence, or age 75 for contributors who have passed their chosen retirement pension age.
+In many circumstances, the chosen retirement age would have been set when they started their PRSA.